MicrosoftDocs/power-platform/power-platform/guidance/coe/update-coe-starter-kit.md

     1. If [importing to a Production Environment](/power-platform/guidance/coe/faq#installing-a-solution-in-a-production-environment) - use the solution file from the download called CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip
     1. If [importing to a Dataverse for Teams Environment](/power-platform/guidance/coe/faq#installing-a-solution-in-a-dataverse-for-teams-environment) - use the solution file from the download called CenterOfExcellenceCoreComponentsTeams_x_x_x_xx_managed.zip

-4. Select Upgrade (default setting).
+4. Select **Upgrade** (default setting).
 Solution upgrades will delete components that existed but are no longer included in the upgraded version.

 ![Select upgrade to install the new solution version](/power-platform/guidance/coe/media/coe-upgrade1.png)

 5. If the upgrade adds new environment variables or connection references, establish connections and update environment variable values.
 You will find the expected values in our setup instructions.

-6. Wait for the Upgrade to finish.
-This can take up to 15 mins.
+6. Wait for the Upgrade to finish. **This can take up to 15 mins**.
 During the upgrade, the new version is installed first and then the old version is deleted.
 Whilst the upgrade is processing, you may see two solutions with the same name in your solution explorer.
 [Check the solution history](/powerapps/maker/data-platform/solution-history#view-solution-history) to view the progress of the upgrade.

 ![Check the solution history](/power-platform/guidance/coe/media/coe-upgrade3.png)